Lev135/FineTeX/README.md

 Contributing
 ---
 I'll be very glad if someone wants to contribute to this project.
-All constructive ideas language features are welcome &mdash; you can open issue at [github](https://github.com/Lev135/latex-generator/issues).
+All constructive ideas and language features are welcome &mdash; you can open an issue at [github](https://github.com/Lev135/latex-generator/issues).
-Also the project really needs examples and guides.
+Also, the project really needs examples and guides.

-Source code can be cloned from [github repo](https://github.com/Lev135/latex-generator).
+Source code can be cloned from [the GitHub repo](https://github.com/Lev135/latex-generator).
-For running translation execute:
+For running translation, execute:
 ```
     cabal new-update
     cabal new-run texgen -- examples/example.ttex